zoinn/Portfolio-Website/README.md

 - Animations in website development
 - MUI for the modern look
 - Deploying a website to AWS & Render (Ended up using render as its free forever) for a custom domain
-- Git for version control flowing a consistent workflow
+- Git for version control for a consistent workflow
 - Integrating Django into React so they work seamlessly